 This continuing network will bring you together with other educators for peer support and critical colleagueship.
 You will share and get feedback on new ideas you are developing as well as challenges you are confronting.
 This network is a great opportunity for you to engage in text study, to build new collegial relationships, and to learn about new resources and the work of your fellow educators.
 Network activities will include: text study; case studies; reflection; protocols for sharing both new innovative learning experiences as well as challenges; and resource sharing.
-You will contribute to the field by designing and/or implementing innovative strategies in your own setting or in the larger community.
-This network was previously known as "New York Metropolitan Congregational Educators".
+You will identify and work towards a professional goal as well as contribute to the field by designing and/or implementing innovative strategies in your own setting or in the larger community.

 About the facilitator:

 Ellen Rank is a senior education consultant in Part-Time Jewish Education.
 In addition to facilitating networks, Ellen serves as a consultant to congregations working on innovating their models, has taught in both Part-Time and Day School settings, served as the educational director of a congregational school, and is the author of several Teachers’ Guides and student textbooks for Behrman House.